iNPUTmice/SecureConversation/README.md

 Learn more about [conversations.im Jabber/XMPP domain hosting](https://account.conversations.im/domain/).

 ##### Running your own
-If you already have a server somewhere and are willing and able to put the necessary work in, one alternative -in the spirit of federation- is to run your own.
+If you already have a server somewhere and are willing and able to put the necessary work in, one alternative in the spirit of federation-is to run your own.
 We recommend either [Prosody](https://prosody.im/) or [ejabberd](https://www.ejabberd.im/).
 Both of which have their own strengths.
 Ejabberd is slightly more mature nowadays but Prosody is arguably easier to set up.

 For Prosody, you need a couple of so-called [community modules](https://modules.prosody.im/) most of which are maintained by the same people that develop Prosody.